 - Vision loss

 Young children are particularly susceptible to infection.
 But the disease progresses slowly, and the more painful symptoms may not emerge until adulthood.

 - Inflammation — follicular.
-The infection is just beginning in this stage.
-Five or more follicles — small bumps that contain lymphocytes, a type of white blood cell — are visible with magnification on the inner surface of your upper eyelid (conjunctiva).
+The early infection has five or more follicles — small bumps that contain lymphocytes, a type of white blood cell — visible with magnification on the inner surface of your upper eyelid (conjunctiva).

 - Inflammation — intense.
 In this stage, your eye is now highly infectious and becomes irritated, with a thickening or swelling of the upper eyelid.

 - Eyelid scarring.
 Repeated infections lead to scarring of the inner eyelid.
 The scars often appear as white lines when examined with magnification.
 Your eyelid may become distorted and may turn in (entropion).